How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Remember that your first assumption should not be that you have a nervous horse.
 Do not rush into giving calming supplements to your horse.

-Talk to you trainer and veterinarian.
+Talk to your trainer and veterinarian.
 Make sure you go through my four questions about your horse’s overall health.
 If you do decide to use a horse calming supplement, make sure you understand the ingredients (and why they’re in the supplement) and do not hesitate to ask questions about the supplement formula.
 Our goal at Grand Meadows is to make sure your horse is healthy, happy, and strong.
 Please feel free to contact us with any questions you have about your horse or calming supplements for horses.
 Like you, we want your horse to be confident, calm, focused, and happy.